CrossRef/event-data-query/README.md

 The following methods are only for Crossref internal use as they depend on access-controlled internal resources.

- - `lein run server` - run the server
+ - `lein run server` - run the server.
  - `lein run queue-continuous` - run automatic continuous replication via a Kafka Queue
  - `lein run bus-backfill-days «days»` - backfill from a number of days in the past from the Event Bus archive
  - `lein run add-indexes` - one off, ensure that all indexes are present